 For Plato, as for Solon, government exists for the benefit of all citizens and all social classes, and must mediate between potentially conflicting interests.
 Such a mediating force is exercised in the ideal city of the Republic by the philosopher-rulers.
 They are the guarantors of the political order that is encapsulated in the norm that regulates just relations of persons and classes within the city and is expressed by the phrase: “doing one’s own work and not meddling with what isn’t one’s own” (433a-b).
 If justice is related to equality, the notion of equality is indeed preserved in Plato’s view of justice expressed by this norm as the impartial, equal treatment of all citizens and social groups.
-It is not the case that Plato knew that justice meant equality but made it inequality, as Karl Popper believed.
-In the ideal city all persons and social groups are given equal opportunities to be happy, i.e. pursue happiness, but not at the expense of others.
+It is not the case that Plato knew that his justice meant equality but really made inequality, as Karl Popper (one of his major critics) believed.
+In the ideal city all persons and social groups are given equal opportunities to be happy, that is, to pursue happiness, but not at the expense of others.
 Their particular individual, group or class happiness is limited by the need of the happiness for all.
 The happiness of the whole city is not for Plato the happiness of an abstract unity called the polis, or the happiness of the greatest number, but rather the happiness of all citizens derived from a peaceful, harmonious, and cooperative union of different social classes.
 According to the traditional definition of justice by Simonides from Book I, which is reinterpreted in Book IV, as “doing one’s own work,” each social class receives its proper due in the distribution of benefits and burdens.
 The philosopher-rulers enjoy respect and contemplative leisure, but not wealth or honors; the guardian class, the second class in the city, military honors, but not leisure or wealth; and the producer class, family life, wealth, and freedom of enterprise, but not honors or rule.
 Then, the producers supply the city with goods; the guardians, defend it; and the philosophers, attuned to virtue and illuminated by goodness, rule it impartially for the common benefit of all citizens.
 The three different social classes engage in mutually beneficial enterprise, by which the interests of all are best served.
 Social and economic differences, i.e. departures from equality, bring about benefits to people in all social positions, and therefore, are justified.
 In the Platonic vision of the Republic, all social classes get to perform what they are best fit to do and are unified into a single community by mutual interests.
 In this sense, although each are different, they are all friends.

 It can be contended that the whole argument of the Republic is made in response to the denial of justice as a universal moral value expressed in Thrasymachus’ statement: “Justice is nothing else than the interest of the stronger.”
 Moral relativism, the denial of the harmony of interests, and other problems posed by this statement are a real challenge for Plato for whom justice is not merely a notion relative to the existing laws instituted by the victorious factions in power.
 In the Laws a similar statement is made again (714c), and it is interpreted as the right of the strong, the winner in a political battle (715a).
 By such interpretation, morality is denied and the right to govern, like in the “Melian Dialogue” of Thucydides, is equated simply with might.
 The decisions about morals and justice which we make are for Plato “no trifle, but the foremost thing” (714b).
 The answer to the question of what is right and what is wrong can entirely determine our way of life, as individuals and communities.
 If Plato’s argument about justice presented in both the Republic and the Laws can be summarized in just one sentence, the sentence will say: “Justice is neither the right of the strong nor the advantage of the stronger, but the right of the best and the advantage of the whole community.”
 The best, as explained in the Republic, are the expert philosophical rulers.
 They, the wise and virtuous, free from faction and guided by the idea of the common good, should rule for the common benefit of the whole community, so that the city will not be internally divided by strife, but one in friendship (Republic, 462a-b).
 Then, in the Laws, the reign of the best individuals is replaced by the reign of the finest laws instituted by a judicious legislator (715c-d).
 Throughout this dialogue Plato’s guiding principle is that the good society is a harmonious union of different social elements that represent two key values: wisdom and freedom (701d).
 The best laws assure that all the city’s parts: the democratic, the oligarchic, and the aristocratic, are represented in political institutions: the popular Assembly, the elected Council, and the Higher Council, and thus each social class receives its due expression.
 Still, a democratic skeptic can feel dissatisfied with Plato’s proposal to grant the right to rule to the best, either individuals or laws, even on the basis of tacit consent of the governed.
 The skeptic may believe that every adult is capable of exercising the power of self-direction, and should be given the opportunity to do so.
 He will be prepared to pay the costs of eventual mistakes and to endure an occasional civil unrest or even a limited war rather than be directed by anyone who may claim superior wisdom.
 Why then should Plato’s best constitution be preferable to democracy?
 In order to fully explain the Platonic political vision, the meaning of “the best” should be further clarified.